Olaloa II

 Fire sprinkler coverage is not supported by the current public remarks.
 Across the provided listings, 0 listings explicitly mention a fire sprinkler system, while the MLS checkbox appears in only 5/20 records, suggesting possible copy/paste noise rather than verified building-level evidence.

-I searched the remarks for fire/life safety evaluation language, fire inspection approval, and similar compliance statements, but found nothing.
-There is no public-remarks evidence to confirm the building has passed a fire/life safety evaluation.
+I searched for fire/life safety evaluation, FLSE, fire inspection approval, certification, and compliance language.
+None of the public remarks addresses whether the building passed a fire/life safety evaluation.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.